Pranav-Rama/M2-Robotics-Project/Readme.md

     roslaunch t3_waypoint autonomous_navigation.launch

-After launching both of it we wil the node of autonomous_way is subscribing to move_base node for publishing the waypoints that need to be reach.
+After launching both of them we will see the node of autonomous_way is subscribing to move_base node for publishing the waypoints that need to be reached.
 We can see as follow in the ```rqt_graph```:
 <p align="center">
   <img src = "Resources/Images/rosgraph_latest.png">
 </p>